tomerfiliba/plumbum/docs/colorlib.rst

     <p><font color="#800000">This is in red</font><br/>
     <font color="#008000">This is in green <span style="text-decoration: underline;">and now also underlined!</span></font><br/>
     <font color="#008000"><span style="text-decoration: underline;">Underlined</span> and not underlined but still green.</font><br/>
-    This is completly restored, even if an exception is thrown! </p>
+    This is completely restored, even if an exception is thrown! </p>

 We can use ``colors`` instead of ``colors.fg`` for foreground colors.
 If we had used ``colors.fg`` as the context manager, then non-foreground properties, such as ``colors.underline`` or